-CSE-/- mice exhibit decreased EPO production during hypoxia compared to wild-type mice Although there was an observable increase in EPO levels in wild-type mice following 72h of hypoxia, this change was not statistically significant (Figure 3).
+CSE-/- mice exhibit decreased EPO production during hypoxia compared to wild-type mice

+Although there was an observable increase in EPO levels in wild-type mice following 72 hours of hypoxia, this change was not statistically significant (Fig. 3).
 CSE-/- mice exhibited significantly higher EPO levels than wild-type mice during normoxia.
 During hypoxia, this trend was reversed, and wild-type mice exhibited a significantly higher level of EPO production than their CSE-/- counterparts.
 Interestingly, the significant decline in EPO production following hypoxia in CSE-/- mice was rescued in the CSE-/- mice treated with twice-daily injections of Na2S during the hypoxic period.
-These results are consistent with our observations about hemoglobin levels (Figure 1).
-CSE-/- mice exhibited impaired EPO production and hemoglobin levels during hypoxia, which indicates that the effects of H2S on EPO and thus hemoglobin levels differ depending on oxygen availability.
-In clinical states where endogenous H2S levels are decreased, such as the relative tissue hypoxia that is observed in CKD patients who develop intrarenal fibrosis, these findings reveal an invaluable opportunity for the development of novel therapeutics.
+These results are consistent with our observations about hemoglobin levels (Fig. 1).
+CSE-/- mice exhibited impaired EPO production and hemoglobin levels during hypoxia, which indicates that the effects of H2S on EPO and, thus, hemoglobin levels differ depending on oxygen availability.
+In clinical states where endogenous H2S levels are decreased,